rsavage2201/BerkelyCapstone/README.md

 o	Outperformed other traditional models (e.g., ARIMA, SARIMA) with positive R² values for short- and medium-term predictions (BTC_0d, BTC_1d, BTC_7d, and BTC_14d).
 The model’s R² values decreased and even turned negative for BTC_28d, demonstrating reduced reliability for long-term forecasting. o	Achieved the lowest RMSE values for short-term predictions, highlighting its effectiveness in capturing the immediate patterns in BTC price fluctuations.
 4. LSTM Models:
-o	We tested multiple configurations of LSTM models (Baseline, Configuration 1, Configuration 2, Configuration 3), experimenting with different hyperparameters like the number of layers, units per layer, activation functions, dropout rates, and optimizers to optimize performance:
+o	Multiple configurations of LSTM models were tested (Baseline, Configuration 1, Configuration 2, Configuration 3), experimenting with different hyperparameters like the number of layers, units per layer, activation functions, dropout rates, and optimizers to optimize performance:
 	Baseline: A simple LSTM with one layer, which generally showed very high RMSE and negative R² values across all intervals.
 	Configuration 1: Included two LSTM layers and dropout; although some improvements were observed, it still showed poor performance, particularly for the short-term intervals (BTC_0d and BTC_1d).
 	Configuration 2: Tuned for a single large LSTM layer with a higher dropout rate and the tanhactivation function.
 However, this configuration yielded high RMSE and negative R² values, indicating it was not effective for this task.